davea42/libdwarf-regressiontests/README.md

 Used to verify dwarfdump does every appropriate dealloc.

-This speeds up the test run a few percent.
+This speeds up the test run a few percent, though the real purpose is to allow libdwarf itself to be faster.

 Can be combined with NLIZE.